-- Uganda Investment Authority (UIA)

-- Ministry of Education and sports

-- KCCA/LOCAL GOVERNMENT- Upon approval of a Trading License application, you

-will be given a Trading License to enable you operate your business in a defined

-Local Authority country wide.
+At KCCA/LOCAL GOVERNMENT, upon approval of a Trading License application, you will be given a Trading License to enable you operate your business in a delineated Local Authority country wide.

 REGISTRATION WITH URA

 A person liable to pay tax under a tax law shall apply to the Commissioner for registration with Uganda Revenue Authority (URA).
 On successful registration, the Commissioner shall issue to every applicant a Tax Identification Number (TIN).